jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

  The BSD project wanted to make things simple and 3 small clauses in their license stated below.
 The main idea is "*This version allows unlimited redistribution for any purpose as long as its copyright notices and the license's disclaimers of warranty are maintained.
 The license also contains a clause restricting use of the names of contributors for endorsement of a derived work without specific permission.*" [^13]

-Text:
-> <OWNER> = Regents of the University of California
-> <ORGANIZATION> = University of California, Berkeley
-> <YEAR> = 1998

-> In the original BSD license, the occurrence of "copyright holder" in the 3rd clause read "ORGANIZATION", placeholder for "University of California".
-In the original BSD license, both occurrences of the phrase "COPYRIGHT HOLDERS AND CONTRIBUTORS" in the disclaimer read "REGENTS AND CONTRIBUTORS".

-> Here is the license template:

-> Copyright (c) <YEAR>, <OWNER>
-> All rights reserved.

-> Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+The 3 Clause BSD license is aptly named as it has only 3 clauses:

-> \1.
-Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-> \2.
-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-> \3.
-Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-> THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+BSD was created in order for sharing and reuse of code without having the copyleft provision of needing to provide source code.
+BSD is considered permissive but not copyleft.

 Full Text: [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause "BSD-3")